Allergic Urticaria (hives) & Angioedema (facial edema)

-Urticaria (hives or welts) is itchy, raised, reddish areas on the skin.
+Urticaria (hives or welts) are itchy, raised, reddish areas on the skin.
 It appears without warning and may happen at any age.
-Angioedema is swelling below the surface of the skin and fatty tissue.
-Urticaria occurs more commonly and is less severe than angioedema as it only affects the skin layers, whereas, angioedema affects the tissues beneath the skin (subcutaneous tissue).
-Allergic reactions, chemicals in foods, insect stings, sunlight, heat, medicines and even exercise can induce the body to release a chemical called histamine which could make blood plasma leak out of the small blood vessels in the skin, causing hives or angioedema.
-Sometimes, doctors don’t know exactly what causes urticaria and angioedema.
+Urticaria only affects the skin layers, occurs more commonly, and is less severe than angioedema.
+Angioedema is swelling below the skin’s surface and fatty tissue and affects the tissues beneath the skin (subcutaneous tissue).
+Allergic reactions, chemicals in foods, insect stings, sunlight, heat, medicines, and even exercise can induce the body to release a histamine chemical, making blood plasma leak out of the small blood vessels in the skin, causing hives or angioedema.
+Sometimes, doctors don’t know what causes urticaria and angioedema.

 Healthy Ping’s suggestions for urticaria and angioedema:

-Vitamin B2 supports a wide-spectrum of health benefits, best known for its crucial roles in thyroid function and energy metabolism.
-It’s also essential for healthy vision, tissue repair and the protection of the skin and mucosal.
-Taking vitamin B2 100mg daily can improve allergic symptoms in about a week.
+Vitamin B2 supports a broad spectrum of health benefits, best known for its crucial roles in thyroid function and energy metabolism.
+It’s also essential for healthy vision, tissue repair, and the protection of the skin and mucosal.
+Daily taking vitamin B2 100mg can improve allergic symptoms in about a week.

-Calcium & Vitamin C: Usually people take Calcium to strengthen the bones and take Vitamin C to boost their immune system.
-But, also both of them help control urticaria & angioedema and reduce recurrence because of their anti-inflammatory and anti-histamine properties.
-Take 500 mg calcium citrate 3 times a day and vitamin C 500 mg 1 or 2 times a day with a meal.
+Calcium & Vitamin C: Usually, people take Calcium to strengthen the bones and take Vitamin C to boost their immune system.
+Both also have anti-inflammatory and anti-histamine properties to help control hives & angioedema and reduce their recurrence.
+Take 500 mg calcium citrate three times a day and vitamin C 500 mg 1 or 2 times a day with a meal.

-High dose of vitamin B6 and vitamin C: they stimulate the activity of the histamine-processing enzymes in your body.
-The enzymes break down histamine, avoid build up over time, stop symptoms of urticaria throughout the body and also reduce angioedema on the face.
+High dose of vitamin B6 and vitamin C: they stimulate the activity of the histamine-processing enzymes to break down histamine, avoid its build-up over time, stop urticaria symptoms throughout the body, and reduce angioedema on the face.
 Take vitamin B6 10 mg 1 or 2 times a day with a meal.

 Zinc is required to store histamine.
-If zinc deficient, more histamine will be released into the surrounding tissue fluids.
-Excess histamine can cause many common allergic symptoms such as running nose, sneezing, hives and skin rashes.
-Taking 10 mg of zinc daily can help allergic symptoms and skin issues.
+If zinc deficient, the body will release more histamine into the surrounding tissue fluids.
+Excess histamine can cause many common allergy symptoms such as running nose, sneezing, hives, and skin rashes.
+Taking 10 mg of zinc a day can help with allergic symptoms and skin issues.

-Probiotics: Friendly bacteria helps regular immune response, prevents allergies; helps eliminate harmful viruses, yeast and bacteria digestive tract; reduces inflammation and infection.
+Probiotics: Friendly bacteria help normalize immune response, prevent allergies, eliminate harmful viruses, yeast and bacteria digestive tract; reduces inflammation and infection.

-Anti-histamine medicine: To relief severe symptoms from acute allergic reaction such as urticaria and angioedema, you can take anti-histamine medicine as needed.
-As soon as symptoms are under control you can gradually try to taper off anti-histamine medicine.
+Anti-histamine medicines that you could take as needed to relieve severe symptoms from acute allergic reactions such as hives and facial edema; As soon as symptoms are under control, you might gradually try to taper off anti-histamine medicine.
 You won’t always need to take anti-histamine.
 Please see the case report.

-In her case, anti-histamine medicine (allegra) and supplements play different roles to treat urticarria and angioedema.
-Her case also showed that tapering off anti-histamine meds seems to get the same result as getting allergy shots from a different approach.
-Both ways help the immune system build up a tolerance to the allergens (desensitization), eventually the allergy symptoms diminish over time.
+In her case, anti-histamine medicine (Allegra) and supplements play different roles in treating her hives and facial edema.
+It also showed that tapering off anti-histamine meds seems to get the same result as getting allergy shots from a different approach.
+Both ways help the immune system build up a tolerance to the allergens (desensitization).
+Eventually, the allergy symptoms diminish over time.

 Case-2, female 70 years old, for over 20 years she had been suffering from seasonal hives and itchiness in the vagina and anus region.
-After she started taking daily supplements as case-1 but without taking anti-histamine after only one week, her hives improved 70-80% and free of itching.
+She started taking daily supplements as case-1 without taking anti-histamine; one week later, her skin issues improved 70-80% and were free of itching.